 - Download and install HTC USB Drivers on your computer.
 If you have installed HTC Sync, uninstall it temporarily to avoid any problem.

-- Enable USB Debugging: Link
+- Enable USB Debugging on your device.

 - Root your HTC One M9.
 If you haven’t rooted your device yet, follow this tutorial.